Your Guide to Your Postnatal OB Visit

 • Barrier methods, like a condom, cervical cap, or diaphragm.
 You insert or apply these during sex to block the entry of sperm into your vagina.

-Your Postpartum Checkup After Pregnancy Complications or Loss
+Postpartum Checkup After Pregnancy Complications or Loss

 Pregnancy complications can raise your risk of other health issues later in life.
-People who develop preeclampsia are at risk for long-term high blood pressure and heart and kidney problems.
+People who develop preeclampsia are at-risk for long-term high blood pressure and heart and kidney problems.
 Having gestational diabetes raises your risk of type 2 diabetes later in life.

 American College of Obstetricians and Gynecologists.
 What to Expect at a Postpartum Checkup — and Why the Visit Matters.
 LINK